msf1998/shop/README.md

 # shop
-My first repository for git
+My first repository for git.
+I have changed with git.